Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Introduction and main results

 where $\phi,\phi'$ are isometries from $X,X^{\prime}$ into a common metric space $(M,\dist)$, and where $\dist_{\mathrm{H}}$ is the Hausdorff distance between compact subsets of $(M,\dist)$.
-It is elementary that this distance does not depend on particular choices in the equivalence classes of $(X,\rho)$ and $(X^{\prime},\rho^{\prime})$.
+It is elementary that this distance does not depend on particular choices in the equivalence classes of $(X,d,\rho)$ and $(X^{\prime},d^\prime,\rho^{\prime})$.
 We endow $\M$ with the associated Borel $\sigma$-algebra.
 Of course, $d_{\mathrm{GH}}$ satisfies a homogeneity property, $d_{\mathrm{GH}}(aX,aX')=ad_{\mathrm{GH}}(X,X')$ for $a>0$.

-We also need to define a distance on $\Mw$, that is in some sense compatible with the Gromov-Hausdorff distance.
-Several complete distances can be constructed, and we use a variation of the Gromov-Hausdorff-Prokhorov distance used in \cite{miermont09}.
+We also need to define a distance on $\Mw$, that is in some sense compatible with the Gromov--Hausdorff distance.
+Several complete distances can be constructed, and we use a variation of the Gromov--Hausdorff--Prokhorov distance used in~\cite{miermont09}.
 The induced topology is the same as that introduced earlier in \cite{EW}.
-The reader should bear in mind that the topology used in the present paper involves a little extension of the two previous references, since we are interested in pointed spaces.
-We let $d_{\mathrm{GHP}}((X,d,\rho,\mu),(X',d',\rho',\mu'))$ be the infimum of the quantities where again $\phi,\phi'$ are isometries from $X,X'$ into a common space $(M,\dist)$, $\phi_*\mu,\phi'_*\mu'$ are the push-forward of $\mu,\mu'$ by $\phi,\phi'$, and $\dist_{\mathrm{P}}$ is the Prokhorov distance between Borel probability measures on $M$ \cite[Chapter 3]{EK}:
+The reader should bear in mind that the topology used in the present paper involves a little extension of the two previous references, since we are interested in rooted spaces.
+We let $d_{\mathrm{GHP}}((X,d,\rho,\mu),(X',d',\rho',\mu'))$ be the infimum of the quantities